malakdahroug/Mech_Teaching_Mate/README.md

 ### Version 5.0.0
 - Implemented an option to generate code for sequences that contain repetitive parts (no nesting).
-- Manually tested the genration of repetitive sequences.
+- Manually tested the generation of repetitive sequences.

 ---